KobiAbu/Home_assigment/README.md

 The user can also read a particular presentation from our API using a GET HTTP request to:
 `http://localhost:3000/presentation/get/:title`

-In the link, you will have to replace the "title" parameter with the actual title of the presentation that they are looking for.
+In the link, you will have to replace the "title" parameter with the actual title of the presentation that you are looking for.

 <h4><u>Writing</u></h4>
 The user can create a new presentation using a POST HTTP request to:

 `http://localhost:3000/presentation/new`

-In this request, the user is required to send a JSON with the request which contains:
+In the body of the request, the user is required to send a JSON with the request which contains:
 "Title" string, "slides" array of type slide by its schema, "Authors" array, and "Date_of_Publishment" string in the format of "YYYY-MM-DD".

 <h5><u>Example :</u></h5>